open-cc/node-open-cc/packages/interaction-api/README.md

 # @open-cc/interaction-api

-An API which models interactions for communications platforms.
+A micro-service which models interactions for a communications platform.

 ## Installation